-The State of Florida, Department of Law Enforcement (FDLE) is a recipient of federal JAG funds.
-FDLE, as the nonfederal pass-through entity and State Administering Agency (SAA) for this program, subawards JAG funds to eligible units of government.
+The State of Florida, Department of Law Enforcement (FDLE) is a recipient of federal Coronavirus Emergency Supplemental Funding.
+FDLE, as the non-federal pass-through entity and State Administering Agency (SAA) for this program, subawards this funding to eligible units of government.
 All subawards made by FDLE to units of government under this program require compliance with the agreement and Standard Conditions upon signed acceptance of the subaward.